kawther1010/TP-06--Frequency-Filtering-in-Image-Processing/README.md

-# 📡 TP 06: Frequency Filtering in Image Processing
+# 📡 TP 06: Frequency Filtering in Image Processing  BY Dr Guessoum

 ## 🎯 Objectives
 1. Understand the **2D Fourier Transform** applied to images.